jesuscmartinez/lets-threat-model-core/README.md

 🔧 Optional: If you’d rather run locally without Docker, see the Installation and Usage sections below.

----

-## 📌 Features
-- Parses a **YAML configuration file** containing asset and repository details.
-- Generates a **threat model** based on the given data.
-- Supports output in **Markdown, JSON, and SARIF formats** via command-line flags.
-- Provides **logging and error handling** for a smooth execution.

----

 ## 🚀 Installation
 ### **1. Clone the Repository**